-PRESENTING AN ‘ABOLUTELY STUNNING’ PIECE OF IRISH FURNITURE HISTORY, namely, an 18C Irish George II Mahogany Silver Chest on the most amazing Carved Stand.
+PRESENTING AN ‘ABOLUTELY STUNNING’ PIECE OF IRISH FURNITURE HISTORY, namely, an 18C Irish George II Mahogany Silver Chest on the most amazing and EXCEPTIONAL Carved Stand.

-Made circa 1745, by an obviously top quality maker.
+Made circa 1745, by an obviously ‘top quality’ Irish Georgian furniture maker.

-The Chest itself is of simple construction, solid Cuban flamed mahogany and it fits/sits onto a carved stand specifically built for it.
+The Chest itself is of simple construction, solid Cuban flamed mahogany and it fits/sits onto a hand-carved stand, specifically/purpose built for it.

-The base is where all the ‘action’ begins!
+The ‘carved stand’, is where all the ‘action’ begins with this piece!

-It is an extremely finely carved base with scrolling floral motifs, with elaborate fretwork carving, centering on a GORGEOUS and large scallop shell, flanked by a pair of spiral rosettes.
+It is an extremely finely hand-carved base with scrolling floral motifs, with elaborate fretwork carving, centering on a GORGEOUS and large scallop shell, flanked by a pair of spiral rosettes.

-The Scallop Shell is the classic Irish Georgian furniture signature!
+The Scallop Shell is the classic Irish Georgian furniture signature, of the mid 18th Century!

 The legs are finely carved lions paw feet, with hairy knees.

-The top is hinged and lifts to be held in place by a wooden support.
+The top is hinged and lifts to be held in place by a later wooden support/lever.

 GEORGE II: George II (George Augustus; German: Georg II.
 August; 30 October / 9 November 1683O.S./N.S. – 25 October 1760) was King of Great Britain and Ireland, Duke of Brunswick-Lüneburg (Hanover) and Prince-elector of the Holy Roman Empire from 11 June 1727 (O.S.) until his death.